LARES TREK TO MACHU PICCHU 4D/3N

 Day 3: Yanahuara – Ollantaytambo - Aguas Calientes:

-Today we have many things to do and see.
-After breakfast we start our hike around 8:00 am moving downhill towards the Sacred Valley of the Incas.
-This section of the Sacred Valley is very interesting because we have the opportunity to see corn and potato plantations.
-We will also visit a family to learn how to prepare chicha (corn beer), a sacred drink for the Incas that is still prepared today.
-After tasting the chichi, we will drive for 30 minutes to Ollantaytambo.
+Today you will have many things to do and see.
+After breakfast you will start our hike around 8:00 am moving downhill towards the Sacred Valley of the Incas.
+This section of the Sacred Valley is very interesting because you will have the opportunity to see corn and potato plantations.
+You will also visit a family to learn how to prepare chicha (corn beer), a sacred drink for the Incas that is still prepared today.
+After tasting the chichi, you will drive for 30 minutes to Ollantaytambo.

-Once in Ollantaytambo, we have the chance to explore the picturesque town.
+Once in Ollantaytambo, you will have the chance to explore the picturesque town.
 Ollantaytambo is a living Incan town where you can see original Incan streets and stairways.
 If you have enough time you can climb up to Pinkuylluna Mountain, which takes about half an hour.
 From Pinkuylluna Mountain you have a panoramic view of Ollantaytambo.
-In the afternoon we catch the train for a relaxing, scenic ride to Aguas Calientes, where we will have accommodation in a hotel and dinner at a restaurant in town.
+In the afternoon you will catch the train for a relaxing, scenic ride to Aguas Calientes, where you will have accommodation in a hotel and dinner at a restaurant in town.

 Distance: 13 km 6.5ml